iNiketan/Projects-in-ML/README.md

-# Mini-Projectes-R-Py
+# Project in ML
-Mini-projectes in data science and others

-here i'm adding some of biggner level projects that i had done
+here i'm adding some projects that i have done.